haptork/CsaranshDB/progress.md

 Optimizing json size:
   - I can use gzip for sending json data initially.
   - Smaller field names.
 Possibly with attributes.

+5th Sep:

+WIP:
+- Enable cluster comparison view.

+TODO:
+- Add error for field not found in shortname.
+- Improve handling of 404 error in clustercmp.
+- Improve handling of 404 error in cascadeinfo.
+- round of dists in cmp, cmpsize etc.